vhartman/vhartman.github.io/_posts/2018-03-26-Adams-Bashforth-Boost-Odeint.markdown

 $$\mathbf{x}[k + 1] = \mathbf{x}[k] + h f(\mathbf{x}[k+1]) $$

 This implicit equation can be solved using various methods.
-A common one is the predictor-corrector approach, meaning that we first predict the value, and then correct it, using a different formula, i.e.
+A common one is the predictor-corrector approach, meaning that we first predict the value, and then correct it, using a different formula, for example an explicit one, like the euler formula introduced above.
+This results in the iteration: ...

-$$...$$